Guy Sebastian: 2013–2016: Madness and Eurovision Song Contest

 In October 2013 Sebastian released "Like a Drum", the lead single from his eighth studio album.
 Debuting at number four, it became his 12th top ten single in Australia, and his tenth to reach the top five.
-It was certified 4× platinum in Australia.
+It was certified 5× platinum in Australia.
 Sebastian opened for Taylor Swift on the Australian leg of her Red Tour.
 "Like a Drum" was released in the United States, Canada, and Europe in January 2014 through The Cherry Party and RCA Records.
 The song reached number 20 on the Billboard Dance Club Chart and 49 and platinum certification in Sweden.Guy Sebastian on Swedish Charts.
 Sverigetopplistan archives.
 Hung Medien.
 Retrieved 28 June 2014 The second single, "Come Home With Me", reached number 13 on the Aria Singles Chart and platinum certification.
 The third single, "Mama Ain't Proud" featuring 2 Chainz, peaked at number 17 and reached gold certification.
 Sebastian received two 2014 ARIA nominations, Best Male Artist for "Come Home With Me" and Song of the Year for "Like a Drum".
 Sebastian's eighth album, Madness, was released on 21 November 2014 and debuted at number six and was certified gold.
 The album also reached number 34 in Sweden in 2015.

 The fourth single "Linger" reached number 17 and platinum certification.
 Sebastian held an arena tour in Australia in February 2015 to support the album release.
 "Like a Drum" received 2015 APRA nominations for Pop Work of the Year and Most Played Australian Work.
 Sebastian was chosen as the Australian entrant in the Eurovision Song Contest 2015, making him the first artist to represent Australia in the competition.
 He performed the song "Tonight Again", and placed fifth in the competition overall.
 "Tonight Again" debuted at number 12 in Australia.
-It also charted at number five in Iceland, 16 in Austria, 22 in Sweden and reached the top 50 of the German and Swiss charts.
+It also charted at number five in Iceland, 16 in Austria, 22 in Sweden and reached the top 50 of the German and Swiss charts.Guy Sebastian – Tonight Again, Chartlist week 23, 2015.
+Tonlist.
+Archived from the original on 9 June 2015.
 It achieved gold certification in Sweden.
 Sebastian toured in Europe in August and September, performing in Sweden, Germany, Norway and The Netherlands.
 He was nominated for 2015 ARIA Award for Best Male Artist for "Tonight Again".
-He returned to the judging panel of the Australian version of The X Factor after a two-year absence.
+He returned to the judging panel of the Australian version of The X Factor after a two-year absence to replace Redfoo.
 In November 2015 he released "Black & Blue".
 The song reached number 17, and achieved platinum certification.
 In January and February 2016 he held a 35 date Australian regional tour.
 Sebastian received 2016 ARIA Award nominations for Best Male Artist and Best Video for "Black & Blue".